NileGazer00/nilegazer/README.md

 [![Releases](https://img.shields.io/github/v/release/NileGazer00/nilegazer)](https://github.com/NileGazer00/nilegazer/releases)
 [![Security](https://img.shields.io/badge/security-policy--first-red.svg)](SECURITY.md)

-NileGazer is a policy-first autonomous finance and onchain execution platform for AI agents.
+> Policy-first autonomous finance and onchain execution for AI agents.

-Build agents that can plan, verify, and execute real financial actions with safety, observability, and modular multi-chain support.
+NileGazer is a premium open-source platform for building agents that can plan, verify, and execute real financial actions with safety, observability, and modular multi-chain support.

 ## Why NileGazer

 Agents need more than tools.
-They need a runtime that can safely move value, enforce policy, and leave an audit trail.
+They need a runtime that can safely move value, enforce policy, and leave a full audit trail.

 ## What it does